jac99/FootAndBall/README.md

     }

 ### Environment and Dependencies
-* Code was tested using Python 3.6 on PyTorch 1.6 with CUDA 10.2 on Ubuntu 18.04
+* Code was tested using Python 3.6 with PyTorch 1.6 on Ubuntu 18.04 with CUDA 10.2

 Other dependencies include:
 * Python (1.6 or above)
 * scipy
-* opencv
+* opencv-python
 * kornia
 * PIL